 Ganoderma Sessile Look-alikes

 Of course all the mushrooms formerly known as reishi look very much alike, but fortunately they don’t all grow near each other.
 G. lingzhi is not known to be from North America at all, while G. lucidum is found in Western North America, apparently having been introduced, but only in a few small areas[iv].

-- sessile does resemble all the other ganodermas to some extent, but the reddish lacquer-like upper surface and the flexible, not woody, texture separate it from most fairly well.
-The red-belted conk (Fomitopsis pinicola) is not a ganoderma, but does superficially resemble one, and it, too, has a reddish upper surface—but it is woody in texture, and its pore surface does not bruise visibly.
+G. sessile does resemble all the other ganodermas to some extent, but the reddish lacquer-like upper surface and the flexible, not woody, texture separate it from most fairly well.
+The Red-Belted Conk (Fomitopsis pinicola) is not a ganoderma, but does superficially resemble one, and it, too, has a reddish upper surface—but it is woody in texture, and its pore surface does not bruise visibly.

 Ganoderma Sessile Benefits

 The recent division of the reishi into four separate species throws research on the medicinal application of the reishi into doubt.
 Most seriously, some of the data attributed to one species might actually belong to another.
 The practical experience of practitioners and users of reishi products might also involve multiple species.
 Commercially available reishi products can, in fact, include multiple species, though the Asian reishi, G. lingzhi, is most common[v].
 The result is it is difficult to say exactly what any one ganoderma can do.
 It is likely that the four species are biochemically similar, but not identical.